Delooping the functor calculus tower: Coherence

 Now we apply this construction to prove our proposition.
 We will define a deformation retraction $H$ from $|\Psi'_k|$ onto $|\Psi_k^U|\underset{|\partial\Psi_k^{UL}|}{\coprod} |\partial\Psi_k^{L}|$.
 The reader can easily see that our retraction can be extended to homotopy colimits.
 For any tree $T\in \Psi_k$, the category $(T\downarrow\Psi_k)\subset\Psi_k$ is cubical with initial object $T$, terminal object $c_k$, and the dimension of the cube being the number of internal edges of $T$.
 If there is no map $T\to c'_k$, i.e. $T\in\Psi_k^U$, then $T\downarrow\Psi'_k$ is the same cube lying entirely in $\Psi_k^U$, and we define $H$ as the constant identity on $|T\downarrow\Psi'_k|\subset|\Psi'_k|$.
 If there is a map $T\to c'_k$, then $T\downarrow \Psi'_k$ is almost cubical, whose almost terminal object is $c_k$ and subterminal object is $c'_k$.
 Note that $|T\downarrow\Psi'_k|\cap|\Psi_k^U|$ is its back face and $|T\downarrow\Psi'_k|\cap|\partial\Psi_k^L|$ is its subcubical part.
 Define $H$ on $|T\downarrow\Psi'_k|\subset|\Psi'_k|$ by formula~\eqref{eq:cubic_retr}.
 One has $|\Psi'_k|=\bigcup_{T\in\Psi_k}|T\downarrow \Psi'_k|$.
 It is easy to see that $H$ is compatibly defined on all such pieces of $|\Psi'_k|$ and produces the required deformation retraction. \end{proof}

-\begin{rmk} (i) Being coherent doesn\rq{}t imply being strongly coherent.
+\begin{rmk} (i) Being coherent does not imply being strongly coherent.
 Two non-equivalent spaces might become weakly equivalent after attaching the same space.
 For example, let $T$ be an open tubular neighborhood of a non-trivial knot $K$ in $S^3$, and let $S^1\subset\partial T$ be a circle bounding a disc $D^2$ that transversely intersects~$K$.
 Then attaching this disc $D^2$ to $S^1$ and to $S^3\setminus T$ produces in both cases a contractible space even though the initial inclusion $S^1\subset S^3\setminus T$ is not an equivalence.

-(ii) Note, however, that if the map~\eqref{eq:coherent} is a weak equivalence, then by the Mayer-Vietoris theorem and Proposition~\ref{p:coherent}, the map~\eqref{eq:scoherent} must induce isomorphism for any homology and cohomology theory. \end{rmk}
+(ii) Note, however, that if the map~\eqref{eq:coherent} is a weak equivalence, then by the Exactness Axiom (and Proposition~\ref{p:coherent}), the map~\eqref{eq:scoherent} must induce isomorphism for any homology and cohomology theory. \end{rmk}

 \begin{expl} Let us check that the Fulton-MacPherson operad $\calF_2$ is strongly 2-coherent.
 The category $\partial\Psi_2^U$ is as follows:

 Thus, one has to check that the map